TABLE OF CONTENTS:

 - AC 61-98D – “Pilots should design a currency program tailored to their individual operating environments and needs, which should emphasize proficiency beyond the minimum currency requirements.”

-- Attend the annual Safety Meeting or HRS-approved alternative;
+- Verify attendance at the annual HRS Safety Meeting or HRS-approved alternative; and

-- Certify having read and understood this Operations Manual; and
+- Certify having read and understood this Operations Manual.

 Hood River Soaring (HRS) provides this manual to its members for the purpose of consistent, safe, operations.
 All PIC rated pilots shall know and understand the standards described in this manual.
 Any deviations require detailed briefing, and pilots assume added responsibility when choosing to deviate.
 Without this brief, all members should expect that the standards will be followed.
 These standards are specific to Hood River Soaring at Ken Jernstedt airfield.
 This document is also not intended to replace or repeat regulations, handbooks, instructions, or other documents required to be understood prior to flying as a PIC.